raulmur/ORB_SLAM2/README.md

 Clone the repository:
 ```
-git clone https://github.com/raulmur/ORB_SLAM2.git ORB_SLAM2
+git clone https://github.com/fschopp/ORB_SLAM2.git ORB_SLAM2
 ```

-We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
+**Note: This is a fork from the original repository.
+The URL should be changed back to `https://github.com/raulmur/ORB_SLAM2.git` once the changes have been merged.**

 Please make sure you have installed all required dependencies (see section 2).
-Execute:
+The project can then be built in the standard way.
+For instance, to build in directory `build` using 4 CPU cores, execute:
 ```
+mkdir build
-cd ORB_SLAM2
+cd build
-chmod +x build.sh
-./build.sh
+cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
+make -j4
 ```

 This will create **libORB_SLAM2.so**  at *lib* folder and the executables **mono_tum**, **mono_kitti**, **rgbd_tum**, **stereo_kitti**, **mono_euroc** and **stereo_euroc** in *Examples* folder.

+Hint: When using an IDE with CMake support (e.g., JetBrains CLion) or one of the CMake IDE generators (e.g., for Xcode), it may be useful to set the CMake flags `DO_SUPERBUILD=OFF` and `DEPENDENCIES_PATH=</path/to/dependencies>` where `/path/to/dependencies` is the dependencies directory of a previous command-line build.

 #4.
 Monocular Examples